Broker vs Consultant: Franchise Broker vs Franchise Consultant Explained.

 • Some aren’t fully independent—request compensation disclosure

-• Experience varies—confirm industry track record
+• Experience varies—confirm track record and repeatable process

 Can I work with both—a broker and a consultant?